 Yes!
 If you make this recipe as written, it’s Keto/Gluten Free.
 When making variations, just be sure to check all the ingredients to make sure they comply.

-Make this favorite starch recipe for next side dish.
+Make this reader favorite recipe for next side dish.
 You won’t be disappointed!